Sara Gruen

-Sara Gruen (born 1969 in Vancouver) is an author with dual Canadian and U.S. citizenship.
-Her books often deal with animals and she supports numerous charitable organizations that support animals and wildlife.
-She is a 2007 recipient of an Alex Award.
+Sara Gruen (born 1969 in Vancouver) is a Canadian-American author.
+She is a 2007 recipient of the Alex Award for young adult literature.

 Early life and education

 Gruen was born in Vancouver, British Columbia.
-She recounts being left to survive on her own at age 15 as a street urchin.
-She grew up in London, Ontario, and attended Carleton University in Ottawa to get a degree in English literature.
+She grew up in London, Ontario.
+She has claimed that at age 15, she was left to survive as street urchin.
+She attended Carleton University in Ottawa and graduated with a degree in English literature.
 She continued to live in Ottawa for 10 years after graduation.

 Career

 Gruen moved to the United States from Ottawa in 1999 for a technical writing job.
 When she was laid off two years later, she decided to try writing fiction.
 Gruen is an animal lover; both her first novel, Riding Lessons, and her second novel, Flying Changes, involve horses.
-Gruen's third book, the 1930s circus drama Water for Elephants, was initially turned down by her publisher at the time, Avon Books; as a result, Gruen found another publisher, Algonquin Books of Chapel Hill.
+Gruen's third book, the 1930s circus drama Water for Elephants (2006), was initially turned down by her publisher at the time, Avon Books; as a result, Gruen found another publisher, Algonquin Books of Chapel Hill.
 It went on to become a New York Times bestseller and is now available in 45 languages and as a 2011 film adaptation starring Reese Witherspoon, Christoph Waltz, and Robert Pattinson.
-Her fourth novel, Ape House, centers around the Bonobo ape and was sold to Spiegel & Grau on the basis of a 12-page summary.
+Water for Elephants has been turned into a musical and opened on Broadway in March 2024 after playing at Atlanta's Alliance Theatre in 2023.
+Her fourth novel, Ape House, centers around the Bonobo ape and was sold to Spiegel & Grau based on a 12-page summary.
 Ape House is published by Two Roads Books.
 Her fifth novel, At the Water's Edge, was published in 2015.

+Gruen's work often involves animals, and she supports charitable organizations that support animals and wildlife.